galiprandi/react-tools/README.md

 ### Dialog component

-A component that wraps the `<dialog />` HTML tag and provides a simple way to create accessibility dialogs and modals in your React application.
+A component that wraps the `dialog` HTML tag and provides a simple way to create accessibility dialogs and modals in your React application.

 #### Adicional Props: